Read Local SoCal — Before You Can Fly by Jase Peeples

 Read along with us

 Every Read Local SoCal feature includes a discussion guide we send by email, designed to help book clubs and solo readers go deeper on the book’s themes and craft.
-The discussion guide for Before You Can Fly is coming soon.
-Drop your email below and we’ll send it the moment it’s ready, along with the rest of the Read Local June kit.
+Get the free discussion guide for Before You Can Fly — drop your email below and we’ll send it.

 Companion reads